hl7au/au-fhir-core/input/pagecontent/general-guidance.md

 ##### Use of Extensions

-Extensions are inherited from the underlying AU Base resource profile, where available, and those agreed to form part of the minimum support expectations are marked with _Must Support_.
+Extensions are inherited from the underlying AU Base resource profile, where available, and the extensions that form part of the minimum support expectations for an AU Core profile are marked with _Must Support_.

 Additional extensions are not added directly to an AU Core profile, unless there is no underlying AU Base resource profile to derive from.
 Some FHIR resource types are not profiled in AU Base as the resource type is too abstract to support meaningful localisation across use cases in a base resource profile (e.g. Basic, Observation, or Device).